 1.5.3.3.1 The SDS should provide a clear description of the data used to identify the hazards.
-The minimum information in Table 1.5.2 should be included, where applicable and available, on the SDS under the relevant headings2.
+The minimum information in Table 1.5.2 should be included, where applicable and available, on the SDS under the relevant headings4.
 If specific information is not applicable or not available under a particular subheading, the SDS should clearly state this.
 Additional information may be required by competent authorities.
-Guidance on the preparation of SDS's under the requirements of the GHS can be found in Annex 4.

 1.5.3.3.2 Some subheadings relate to information that is national or regional in nature, for example "EC number" and "occupational exposure limits".
-Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied.
+Suppliers or employers should include information under such SDS subheadings that is appropriate and relevant to the countries or regions for which the SDS is intended and into which the product is being supplied5